 In this article we will create, monitor different types of linux processes and illustrate IPC process communication applications using practical examples, code snippets.
-Subscribe here to earn a certificate from our online courses listed here.
-Your low cost subscription will enable complete access to all technical articles, online tests, projects to clear all online course requirements.

 Learn linux process, creating a process, states of linux process, zombie process, creating process using fork system call, getting process ID(PID) and group info using system calls.